 Protect Young Eyes

 One of our friends, Protect Young Eyes, is a strong advocate for online safety.
 They “help create safer digital spaces” and they specialize in educating parents.
-One of their articles contains detailed instructions about setting up other Screen Time features in iOS 13.
+One of their articles contains detailed instructions about setting up other Screen Time features in iOS 13, these can also be done in iOS 14.
 Parents, we encourage you to check out the PYE website.